 Colorado Rail Annual No. 34 by Adrian and Art Hundhausen with material not published before.
 The color images will of course not be photographs, but images of ephemera.

 This Colorado Railroad Museum's latest Annual is the result of authors Adrian and Art Hundhausen's lifelong interest in the Colorado Midland Railroad.
-This is a book that fans of the Colorado Midland won't want to miss!
+Carefully researched and artistically written, this is a book that fans of the Colorado Midland won't want to miss!

 The road's history from 1887 to 1900 is detailed, along with the human side of the Midland narrative.
 Colorful stories found in this new volume include the trials and tribulations of Midland employees, drunken Swedish miners who fell off the train, and a father chasing his runaway daughter to Leadville serve as fascinating examples.